simunovicM/equilibrium/README.md

-Javascript binder - Bind data like never before - perfect for legacy projects
+Javascript binder - Bind data like never before - perfect for any existing project!

 I always liked the way angularjs binds elements (and did not like the way it doesn't support other UIs).
 In the company I work right now it was not possibile to implement angularjs into existing software.
-So, I had to build my own binder called equilibrium.
+So, I had to build my own binder - equilibrium.

 And, yes, it overgrovth itself and became something more than just a binder.
 Equilibrium works with all UIs and in almost all conditions and will fit in any existing project with no problem at all.